gpontanar/Static-Airline-Booking-System/README.md

 - **Software Interfaces**: Note any software interactions.

 ## 11. Glossary
-- **Term 1**: Definition
+- **Term 1**:

 **Airline Booking System**: A web-based platform that allows users to search, compare, and book airline tickets.
 **Booking Confirmation**: The final step in the booking process where the system generates a confirmation number.

 **Itinerary**: A document containing flight details, including departure/arrival times, layovers, and seat assignments.

 **Payment Gateway**: A secured service that processes online payments for booking tickets.

 **Cloud-Based Deployment**: Hosting the application on cloud servers for scalability and availability.

 **Flight Search Filters**: Options such as price range, duration, stops, and airlines to refine search results.

 **User Authentication**: The process of verifying a user’s identity through login credentials.

 **E-Ticket**: A digital version of a flight ticket sent to the user via email.

 - **Term 2**: Definition